-Forex is a business where you buy from someone because someone else is willing to sell to you and vice versa. but in real estate, you buy properties.
+Forex is a business where you buy a currency because someone else is willing to sell to you and vice versa. but in real estate, you buy properties.

-Let’s assume you purchased a piece of land and its value change (decreased or increased), and then you sell it.
+Let’s assume you purchased a piece of land and its value changed (decreased or increased), and then you sell it.

 Where did the money go if the asset lost value and you sold at a loss?
 And where does the money come from, if asset value increases and you sold for profit?

 let’s say you bought the land for $500, and then the value depreciated and you then sell for $400.
 You have lost $100.